samsuh/2026-journal/README.md

 ## 8/25/26 - Tuesday
 - DONE ~~Gym Set A~~
-- Eye appt at 4
+- DONE ~~Eye appt at 4~~ gotta start doing the eye drops again for another month. was told to sleep better if i can.
-- date at 6. first date in a while, seeing how it goes
+- DONE ~~date at 6. first date in a while, seeing how it goes~~ went alright. not feeling a spark, but maybe friendship. talking was good. but didnt feel like we connected individually.

 ## 8/24/26 - Monday
 - For some reason i thought it was monday all day yesterday. i gained a free day.